-The MGA acknowledges that there is room for error in this water evaluation process.
-To remedy that and therefore get a more accurate picture of the impact of these users on the Basin, the MGA is proposing a metering program which is discussed in Section 5.1.1.4.3.
+The MGA acknowledges that there is room for error in this agricultural irrigation water use estimation process.
+To get a more accurate estimate of the impact of these users on the Basin, the MGA is proposing a metering program which is discussed in Section 5.1.1.4.3.
 The metering program will be applied to irrigators throughout the Basin estimated to use 5 acre-feet per year or more, or in priority areas using 2 acre-feet per year or more, based on the exercise described above.